ipfs/rainbow/README.md

 ## Garbage Collection

 Over time, the datastore can fill up with previously fetched blocks.
 To free up this used disk space, garbage collection can be run.

+### Automatic GC

+Automatic GC is based on [`RAINBOW_GC_INTERVAL`](https://github.com/ipfs/rainbow/blob/main/docs/environment-variables.md#rainbow_gc_interval) and [`RAINBOW_GC_THRESHOLD`](https://github.com/ipfs/rainbow/blob/main/docs/environment-variables.md#rainbow_gc_threshold).

+### Manual GC

-Garbage collection needs to be manually triggered.
-This process can also be automated by using a cron job.
+Garbage collection can also be manually triggered.
+This process can be automated by using a cron job.

-By default, the API route to trigger GC is `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/gc`.
+The API route to trigger GC is `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/gc`.
 The `BytesToFree` parameter must be passed in order to specify the upper limit of how much disk space should be cleared.
 Setting this parameter to a very high value will GC the entire datastore.

 Example cURL commmand to run GC: